HemaZ/til/sw/building/obj_symbols.md

 - Data Section: Stores initialized global and static variables.
 - BSS Section: Reserved for uninitialized global and static variables.
 It doesn't occupy space in the object file but is allocated when the program is loaded into memory.

-We will use this info to understand the symbols types below.
+We will use this info to understand the symbol types below.

 #### T t